 Buying A Used Camper

 For the record, we do not recommend purchasing a used truck camper from the other side of the continent, sight unseen, as we did.
-We were very fortunate that this process worked out as well as it has, and were prepared to accept the consequences of a camper in worse condition.
+We were very fortunate that this process worked out as well as it has, and we were prepared to accept the consequences of a camper in worse condition.

 We also do not recommend purchasing an orphaned truck camper.
 If the manufacturer is out of business, there is no possibility of factory or dealer support or parts.